honcharviktor21-dot/TASK2-PROJ-/README.md

-FirstRestApi2 – Product REST API
+FirstApiSpring – Product REST API
  Project Description

 This project is a simple REST API application created using Spring Boot.